.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 After over 100 relationships with men, I could see the damage this was having on my physical body and other men who were engaging in these activities with me.
 The devastation I witnessed in others was so bad that I didn’t want to let my body deteriorate to that level.
 I knew God did not create the human body for this!
 One day, I screamed out to God saying:

-It was then in the middle of the night when I was crying out for help that God brought into my mind a memory that I had forgotten from my childhood.
-I remembered the time when I was eight years old and my mother was beating me and had thrown me against the wall.
+It was then, in the middle of the night, when I was crying out for help that God brought into my mind a memory that I had forgotten from my childhood.
+I remembered a time when I was eight years old, and my mother was beating me and had thrown me against the wall.
 I had vowed then in my innermost self that I would never have sex with a woman or marry one.
 I had completely forgotten about this vow that I had made with myself and had blocked it out of my mind, but this vow that I subconsciously held inside me is what had created the seed of my homosexual feelings.

 I began to go to pastoral counseling and saw a professional therapist for my homosexual feelings and substance abuse.
 This counseling helped me see that the problem was that I had never forgiven my mother or my father and the women in my life that had hurt me.
 As I learned to forgive from my heart, my homosexual feelings completely left me along with the resentment and anger I had held inside for so long.
 I am healed and I am free!
 Thank you, Jesus!